-- All CPU instructions must be implemented no subsetting is allowed. - The FPU and related support instructions, including the MOVF and MOVT CPU instructions, may be omitted.
+- All non-privileged (do not need access to Coprocessor 0) CPU (non-FPU) instructions must be implemented no subsetting of these are allowed. - The FPU and related support instructions, including the MOVF and MOVT CPU instructions, may be omitted.
 Software may determine if an FPU is implemented by checking the state of the FP bit in the Config1 CP0 register.
 If the FPU is implemented, it must include S, D, and W formats, operate instructions, and all supporting instructions.
 Software may determine which FPU data types are implemented by checking the appropriate bit in the FIR CP1 register.
 The following allowable FPU subsets are compliant with the MIPS32 architecture: - No FPU - FPU with S, D, and W formats and all supporting instructions - FPU with S, D, PS, and W formats and all supporting instructions - Coprocessor 2 is optional and may be omitted.
 Software may determine if Coprocessor 2 is implemented by checking the state of the C2 bit in the Config1 CP0 register.
-If Coprocessor 2 is implemented, the Coprocessor 2 interface instructions (BC2, CFC2, COP2, CTC2, LDC2, LWC2, MFC2, MTC2, SDC2, and SWC2) may be omitted on an instruction-by-instruction basis. - Supervisor Mode is optional.
+If Coprocessor 2 is implemented, the Coprocessor 2 interface instructions (BC2, CFC2, COP2, CTC2, LDC2, LWC2, MFC2, MTC2, SDC2, and SWC2) may be omitted on an instruction-by-instruction basis. - The EVA load/store instructions (LWE, LHE, LBE, LBUE, LHUE, SWE, SHE, SBE) are optional. - Supervisor Mode is optional.
 If Supervisor Mode is not implemented, bit 3 of the Status register must be ignored on write and read as zero. - The standard TLB-based memory management unit may be replaced with: - a simpler MMU (e.g., a Fixed Mapping MMU or a Block Address Translation MMU or a Base-Bounds MMU). - The Dual TLB MMU (e.g. FTLB and VTLB MMU described in the Alternative MMU Organizations Appendix of Volume III)